bsb00004/OGP-metadata-py/README.md

 ### Notes
 If you want your output XML files to be pretty printed you'll need the [lxml](http://lxml.de/) module installed.
 See [this] (http://lxml.de/installation.html) page for installation directions.
 Otherwise the etree module will be used and you'll end up with a seemingly shapeless blob of XML output.
-I haven't tested on a Windows machine recently, so your mileage may vary.

 =======